-[Services] Address labor shortage and support franchised stores
+[Services] Address labor shortage and support franchised stores foreign employees and offer them cashier-training sessions.

 (1) Creating environments where diverse human resources can excel

 Conditions surrounding store management are becoming more and more difficult.
 To improve the satisfaction levels of franchisees and help them concentrate on store management with peace of mind, we provide various support measures, including an employee dispatch system and a cashier-training system, which we are upgrading.